NeonGeckoCom/skill-data_controls/README.md

 Manage saved transcriptions and other user-generated media.

 ## Examples
-- Clear my user transcriptions
+- Clear my user transcriptions.
-- Erase all pictures
+- Erase all pictures.
-- Delete my profile
+- Delete my profile.

 ## Contact Support
 Use the [link](https://neongecko.com/ContactUs) or [submit an issue on GitHub](https://help.github.com/en/articles/creating-an-issue)